ProblemSolutionHow it works PricingGemsBlog ToolsFAQ Book a Call →

 Better language in the Exclusions section: "This engagement covers Google Ads and Microsoft Ads management only.
 Social media strategy, social media advertising, organic social content, email marketing, and SEO are explicitly outside the scope of this agreement."

-A complete agency SOW needs eight components.
+A complete agency SOW template needs eight components.
 Some are standard; others get skipped because they feel redundant.
 Don't skip them.
 Each one earns its place.

-1. Deliverables Table — the specific outputs you will produce
+1. Deliverables Table: the specific outputs you will produce

-2. Timeline — phase dates, milestones, and dependencies
+2. Timeline: phase dates, milestones, and dependencies

-3. Assumptions — the conditions under which this SOW holds
+3. Assumptions: the conditions under which this SOW holds

-4. Exclusions — what is explicitly not included
+4. Exclusions: what is explicitly not included

-5. Change Order Process — how out-of-scope requests are handled
+5. Change Order Process: how out-of-scope requests are handled

-6. Acceptance Criteria — what "done" looks like for each deliverable
+6. Acceptance Criteria: what "done" looks like for each deliverable

-7. Payment Terms — amounts, schedule, and late payment consequences
+7. Payment Terms: amounts, schedule, and late payment consequences

-8. Termination — how either party can exit and what happens when they do
+8. Termination: how either party can exit and what happens when they do

-We'll walk through each one below.
+We will walk through each one below.

 Clause 1: The Deliverables Table